Interfaith Caregivers coordinates help for seniors & adults with disabilities to stay independent. Our volunteers provide help at no charge.

 We are the local contact for family members that live and work far away.
 Sometimes we are someone’s only "family".

-Join us in giving the gift of independence to neighbors in need.
+Join us in giving the gift of independence to neighbors in need in rural Polk County is northwest WI.